aymanabdalla1/project_in/README.md

 ## Approach to My Project Idea

-### Define Requirements and Features
+### 1. Define Requirements and Features

-Identify the core features you want your platform to have, such as:
+Identify the core features for the platform to have:
 - User authentication
 - Project submission
 - Searching/filtering by tags